 Designing an effective and individualized program is dependent on integrated funding from child welfare and behavioral health to provide all the necessary services and supports.
 Delivering the individualized services needed to effectively meet the needs of youth who require complex care necessitates creativity, collaboration, partnership and an unconditional commitment to do whatever it takes to achieve success.

-These innovative services can be funded through a comprehensive mix of placement and service dollars, utilizing state investments in complex care funding made available through AB153 as outlined in the existing All County Letter (ACL-21-119) with available county allocations described in the recent County Fiscal Letter (CFL 21-22-35) and forthcoming guidance from CDSS.
-Further detail on each of the below funding streams, as well as additional funding information, can be found in Appendix E.
+These innovative services can be funded through a comprehensive mix of placement and service dollars.
+Counties can utilize state investments in complex care funding made available through AB153 as outlined in the existing All County Letter (ACL-21-119) with available county allocations described in County Fiscal Letter (CFL 21-22-35).
+Counties creating custom programs can also use Innovative Models of Care (IMC) funding as identified in ACL 22-21.
+Further details on available funding streams, as well as additional funding information, can be found in Appendix E.